Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 ???
 Tip "Tip for users with multiple projects"
-    If you participate in multiple projects, you'll have to either have only a very personal software setup in your home directory which noone else can use, or a setup in each of the project directories as sharing of project directories across projects is not possible.
+    If you participate in multiple projects, you'll have to either have only a very personal software setup in your home directory which no one else can use, or a setup in each of the project directories, as sharing of project directories across projects is not possible.
 Our modules can also support only one user software setup at a time.
 However, you can always switch to a different setup by changing the value of the `EBU_USER_PREFIX`